HomeArticlesHow to Budget With an Irregular Income

 Target for variable-income earners: 3–6 months of floor income.
 Sequencing: build $1,000 first, then the smoothing reserve, then grow to the 3-month floor target.

-Keep the emergency fund at a different bank than the operating account — a 1–3 day transfer delay prevents emergency-fund raids for non-emergencies.
-Ally, Marcus by Goldman Sachs, and SoFi offer no-fee high-yield savings at 4–5% APY with no minimum balance.
+Keep the emergency fund at a different bank than the operating account — a 1–3 day transfer delay can help prevent emergency-fund raids for non-emergencies.
+Many online banks offer high-yield savings accounts with no monthly maintenance fees and competitive yields, but rates and minimum balance policies change frequently, so verify current terms before opening an account.

-The CFPB's research on saving habits and financial security found that households with no saving habit were more likely to report difficulty paying bills in the past year at every income level — including households with above-average income.
+Research on saving habits and financial security has consistently shown that households without a savings habit are more likely to struggle with bills and financial shocks, even at similar income levels.
+Consumer Financial Protection Bureau findings on financial preparedness and savings behavior support that general pattern.
 For variable-income earners specifically, the absence of a savings buffer creates a predictable crisis cycle: slow months trigger debt, good months service that debt instead of building reserves, and the next slow month arrives with the same gap unfilled.

 | Phase | Target | Priority | |---|---|---| | Phase 1 | $1,000 starter fund | Before any debt acceleration | | Phase 2 | 2 months of floor income | Smoothing reserve — before extra debt payments | | Phase 3 | 3 months of floor income | True emergency fund at a separate bank | | Phase 4 | 6 months of floor income | High-variance income (50%+ month-to-month swings) |